 “I don’t know why people go to gyms when all the exercise they need is in a half-hour game of Twister.”
 Misty begins to roll up the mat as her brother jumps on Britt.

 “Attack!”
 Jake screams with a foam sword in his hand.
-She falls backwards onto the couch and Jake starts to poke her with worry.
+She falls backward onto the couch and Jake starts to poke her with worry.
 “Britney!
 Are you okay?”

-Jake nods and begins to fix his hair, “I’m the scariest pirate!” he says with pride.
-He was the total opposite of his sister, outgoing and confident.
+Jake nods and begins to fix his hair, “I’m the scariest pirate ever!” he says with pride.
+He was the total opposite of his sister- outgoing and confident.

 “Well then, Captain Jake, why don’t we go to my ship and get your treasure?”
 Britney asks before whispering to Misty, “He must keep you on your feet.”